simishag/konami/sampleJB/README.md

 ServerTest - tests Server with various good & bad XML files

 The project relies solely on standard Java APIs.
 No external libraries were used, with the exception of JUnit for unit testing and log4j for logging.

+Test message